Garmin Forerunner 945/955 LTE/PRO – What features will we see?

 Screen Size & Resolution

 Let’s start off with the easy one.
-The Fenix 6 kept the same case size as previous models but introduced a larger screen by making the bezel are smaller.
+The Fenix 6 kept the same case size as previous models but introduced a larger usable screen area by making the bezel are smaller.
 It’s highly likely that the Forerunner 955 will have this same larger screen area enabling the support of more data fields and/or larger fonts.

 Whilst LOTS OF FEATURES plus GREAT BATTERY LIFE = SUCCESS for Garmin, the hardware drawback has been a relatively poor screen which in my eyes makes me wonder why anyone would buy the MARQ when the screen looks like how it does…ie it looks poor as a 24×7 watch face.